HubiAtGit/Starting_Github/README.md

 ![](images/clipboard-416951328.png)

-1.  **Clone** the project to your local computer. ( You can do this wit creating a new Project with version control and this link: <https://github.com/HubiAtGit/Starting_Github.git> )
+1.  **Clone** the project to your local computer. ( You can do this with creating a new Project with version control and this link: <https://github.com/HubiAtGit/Starting_Github.git> )

 2. Create your **own branch** (for example, named after yourself) and **switch** to that branch.